 During this engagement, known today as the Battle of Pleasant Hill, the 47th Pennsylvanians recaptured a Massachusetts artillery battery that had been lost during an earlier Confederate assault.
 While mounting the 47th Pennsylvania’s colors on one of the caissons, Color-Sergeant Benjamin Walls was shot in the left shoulder.
 Sergeant William Pyers was then also shot as he retrieved the American flag from Walls in order to prevent it from falling into enemy hands.
 Both survived.

 In addition, Colonel Good nearly lost his second-in-command, Lieutenant-Colonel George W. Alexander, who had been severely wounded in both legs.
-Casualties among the enlisted men were also high, and a number of soldiers were captured and held as prisoners of war by Confederate forces at Camp Ford near Tyler, Texas until they were released during prisoner exchanges in July, August, September, or November.
+Casualties among the enlisted men were also high, and a number of soldiers were captured and held as prisoners of war (POWs) at Camp Ford (near Tyler, Texas), the largest Confederate prison camp west of the Mississippi River, until they were released during prisoner exchanges in July, August, September, or November.
 Tragically, at least two members of the 47th died while in captivity, and the burial locations of others remain a mystery to this day, their bodies having been hastily interred on or between battlefields—or possibly in unmarked prison graves.